 The Gay Dating Paradox: Why Men Struggle to Commit in Relationships

 Dating fatigue is a common challenge many daters face.
-In this video, I explain the gay dating paradox, it's connection to dating fatigue, and why it's one of the primary causes of commitment issues.
+In this video, I explain the gay dating paradox, its connection to dating fatigue, and why it's one of the primary causes of commitment issues.

 Video Transcript: